mpsonntag/snippets/courses/teaching/Linux.md

 `ssh` ... log into a remote host. requires a private ssh key in ~/.ssh and
         the public key pendant in the ~/.ssh/authorized_keys file on the remote host.
+        See section below for a detailed introduction.

 `scp` ... provides remote access like ssh, but copies files instead of logging
         into the remote machine.

+### File copy with "rsync"

 `rsync` ...
 Copy and update all files from a local directory to and at a remote directory
 - new files will be copied